 - New concept: Instead of explaining rationally what AMIs are and why they are useful, I tried to boost the audience’s hunger for change in management.
 You know, more emotionally.
 I wanted to inspire, I wanted the audience to be inspired, and I wanted them to want to inspire others after they had been inspired.

 - More than slides: I didn’t want to have slides only anymore.
 I wanted to touch the audience by more than just words and images.
 So I told a story by Douglas Adams with pictures sketched by myself, had the audience solve puzzles, and showed a video.

 - New audience: I didn’t know what to expect regarding an Australian audience.

 And – wow! – it all worked out!
 The room was full, every seat taken, people also standing, about 90 in total.
 The audience was very attentive and I really felt connected with them.
-A lot of people approached me afterwards and during the rest of the conference, telling me that they liked the presentation and that they want to find out more about AMI and related topics.
+A lot of people approached me afterwards and during the rest of the conference, telling me that they liked the presentation and that they want to find out more about AMI and related topics such as learning about HIPAA fax .
 I guess I inspired them.
 Mission accomplished :)

 Lynn Cazaly did a great job in visualising some aspects of my session.
 Look at her visual notes!
 Thanks, Lynn!

 Kudos for the feedback system, btw.
 At the end of each session, when people left the room they could grab a small stone and put it into one of three buckets: a green one for positive feedback, a blue one for negative feedback, and a white one for the undecided attendees.
 The organisers didn’t count the stones, they just weighed them and put the results in relation to each other.

 They told me I got 90 % green stones, and the rest were in the white bucket.
 I’m pretty happy about that result.
 [Update: The official feedback was that this session ranked 3rd out of 28 sessions.]
 Thank you, Australian audience!